9001/copyparty/scripts/docker/README.md

 i'm not very familiar with containers, so let me know if this section could be better 🙏

+## portainer

+* there is a [portainer howto](https://github.com/9001/copyparty/blob/hovudstraum/docs/examples/docker/portainer.md) which is mostly untested

 ## configuration

 > this section basically explains how the [docker-compose yaml](https://github.com/9001/copyparty/blob/hovudstraum/docs/examples/docker/basic-docker-compose) works, so you may look there instead